nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 Dendritic delay
 ~~~~~~~~~~~~~~~

 In NEST, all synapses are expected to specify a nonzero dendritic delay, that is, the delay between arrival of a spike at the dendritic spine and the time at which its effects are felt at the soma (or conversely, the delay between a somatic action potential and the arrival at the dendritic spine due to dendritic backpropagation).
-To indicate that a given parameter is specifying this NEST-specific delay value, use an annotation:
+As delays and weights are hard-wired into the NEST C++ base classes for the NESTML synapse classes, special annotations must be made in the NESTML model to indicate which state variables or parameters correspond to weight and delay.
+To indicate the correspondence, use an annotation:

 .. code:: nestml

+   state:
+       w ms = 1 ms     @nest::weight

    parameters:
        dend_delay ms = 1 ms     @nest::delay